tevador/RandomX/README.md

 # RandomX
 RandomX is a proof-of-work (PoW) algorithm that is optimized for general-purpose CPUs.
-RandomX uses random code execution (hence the name) together with several memory-hard techniques to achieve the following goals:
+RandomX uses random code execution (hence the name) together with several memory-hard techniques to minimize the efficiency advantage of specialized hardware.

-* Prevent the development of a single-chip [ASIC](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit)
-* Minimize the efficiency advantage of specialized hardware compared to a general-purpose CPU

 ## Overview